UPDATE: ROCHESTER, Minn. (KTTC) – Rochester will soon have a 24/7 center for people experiencing a mental health crisis.

 In the 1970s and 80s, Minnesota had 11 large state mental hospitals, including one in Rochester.
 Anoka and St.Peter are the only state mental hospitals remaining.

 “We closed them down relying on outpatient treatment, pharmaceuticals and so on to handle patients that had been in these 11 hospitals,” said Sen. Senjem.

 But not enough has been done since identifying the problem and in many ways feels like an epidemic, says Senjem.

 Courtney Lawson, the executive director of NAMI southeast Minnesota, says the mental health system isn’t meeting the growing demand.

-“Waitlists for psychiatrists vary, but they can be out a couple months for adults and even longer for children,” said Lawson.
+“Waitlists for psychiatrists vary, but they can be out a couple of months for adults, and even longer for children,” said Lawson.
 “The challenge is to find a way to meet people where they’re at when they’re ready to seek care.”

-Sen. Senjem learned about the need for more mental health facilities when he was invited to observe the emergency room at Mayo Clinic’s St. Marys hospital in 2013.
+Sen. Senjem learned about the need for more mental health facilities when he was invited to observe the emergency room at Mayo Clinic’s Saint Marys hospital in 2013.